 Perhaps you’ve seen the words ‘deep web’ being thrown around before.
 The deep web is a specific, and huge, part of the internet that isn’t freely visible through regular search engines.
 Search engines, for example Google and Bing, don’t save all websites and pages in existence to their databases.
 This means that some pages aren’t shown in the search results.
+In fact, this is true for the majority of internet content, as we will see in a bit.

 The deep web: what will you find there?